Here for It All: Marketing and live performances

 As part of the album's promotion, Amazon launched an official artist merchandise shop featuring a collection of Carey-branded items.
 The line included T-shirts printed with the Here for It All cover artwork, a butterfly-themed hoodie, a baseball cap displaying the album title on the front and Carey's butterfly icon on the back, as well as accessories and limited-edition vinyl.
-During an Apple Music conversation in New York City with American singer-songwriter SZA, Carey previewed a snippet of the song "In Your Feelings".
+During her Apple Music conversation with SZA, Carey previewed a snippet of the song "In Your Feelings".

-Live performances

 On June 9, 2025, Carey attended the 2025 BET Awards, where she was honored with the Ultimate Icon Award.
-During the ceremony, she performed "Type Dangerous" for the first time, as part of a medley with "It's Like That".
+During the ceremony, she performed "Type Dangerous" for the first time, joined by Anderson .Paak, who played the drums during the performance.
 An appearance at the Capital Summertime Ball followed on June 15, where she performed a setlist of songs that included "Type Dangerous".
 On August 2, Carey headlined Brighton Pride, where she performed "Sugar Sweet" for the first time.
-This was followed by a performance at the Sandringham Estate on August 15, as part of the Heritage Live Festivals concert series, where Carey performed a setlist that included "Sugar Sweet" and "Type Dangerous".
-On September 7, Carey attended the 2025 MTV Video Music Awards, where she was honoured with the Michael Jackson Video Vanguard Award, and performed a medley of her hits, opening with "Sugar Sweet".
-On September 29, Carey appeared on The Tonight Show Starring Jimmy Fallon, where she sang a live version of "Play This Song" with Anderson .Paak, which was also the first performance of the song.
+This was followed by a performance at the Sandringham Estate on August 15, as part of the Heritage Live Festivals concert series, where Carey performed a setlist that included "Type Dangerous".
+On September 7, Carey attended the 2025 MTV Video Music Awards, where she was honored with the Michael Jackson Video Vanguard Award, and performed a medley of her hits, opening with "Sugar Sweet".
+On September 29, Carey appeared on The Tonight Show Starring Jimmy Fallon, where she sang a live version of "Play This Song" with Paak, which was also the first performance of the song.

-Carey also performed two concerts in Brazil in September 2025 featuring "Type Dangerous" and "Sugar Sweet" in the setlist, headlining The Town festival in São Paulo on September 13, and the Amazônia Live concert in Belém on September 17.
-According to Gil Kaufman of Billboard magazine, the latter concert took place on the Guama River, and featured Carey "performing on a floating stage as part of the show intended to raise awareness about the importance of preserving the rainforest".
+Carey performed two concerts in Brazil in September 2025 featuring "Type Dangerous" and "Sugar Sweet" in the setlist, headlining The Town festival in São Paulo on September 13, and the Amazônia Live concert in Belém on September 17.
+According to Gil Kaufman of Billboard, the latter concert took place on the Guama River, and featured Carey "performing on a floating stage as part of the show intended to raise awareness about the importance of preserving the rainforest".
+Following the release of Here for It All, Carey incorporated "Play This Song", "Type Dangerous", "Sugar Sweet", and "In Your Feelings" into the setlist of her tour, The Celebration of Mimi (2025).
+On December 31, Carey performed on Dick Clark's New Year's Rockin' Eve, where she sang "In Your Feelings" as part of her setlist.
+On February 6, 2026, Carey performed "Nothing Is Impossible" as a part of a medley with a cover of Italian singer Domenico Modugno's song "Volare" at the opening ceremony of the 2026 Winter Olympics.